Lohith-reddy/jazz_music_gen_mlops/README.md

 Implemented async scrapping - the scraping was multifold faster Added new midi data - from a different website - tripled the data size

-Iteration-2 - MLOps implementation  <= currently here
+Iteration-2 - MLOps implementation  <= currently here  #implement in feature branch.

 Use Airflow for data pipeline
 TFX for training, error analysis, and serving